 - Self-Management.
 Small associations frequently use self-management, i.e., the board directly manages the association without the assistance of professional management.

 - Management Company.
-Small and medium-sized associations often employ a management company to handle day to day operations.
+Small and medium-sized associations often employ a management company to handle day-to-day operations.
 This includes receiving assessments, paying bills, preparing monthly financial reports (Civ.
-Code § 5500), prepare and mailing the annual budget report and policy statement (Civ.
+Code § 5500), preparing and mailing the annual budget report and policy statement (Civ.
 Code § 5300 and § 5310), performing property inspections, soliciting bids for projects, handling correspondence, preparing board meeting packets, etc. See manager fees.

 - Onsite Management.
 Large and high-end mid-sized associations will often employ a full-time onsite manager to handle operations.
-Sending monthly invoices bills and receiving assessments is either done in-house or is contracted with a management company.
-The onsite manager can be a direct employee of the association an employee of a management company.
+Sending monthly invoices, mailing bills, and receiving assessments is either done in-house or contracted with a management company.
+The onsite manager can be a direct employee of the association or an employee of a management company.
 The arrangement provides the full service described above but with a higher level of service since management and staff are on site.

 Managers.
 Individual managers can be classified into the following two categories: